wp-plugins/superslider-excerpt/readme.txt

 == Description ==

 SuperSlider-Excerpts automatically adds thumbnails wherever you show excerpts (archive page, feed... etc).
 Mouseover image will then Morph its properties, (controlled with css) You can pre-define the automatic creation of excerpt sized excerpt-nails.(New image size created, upon image upload).
+Compatible with [Advanced Excerpt](http://wordpress.org/extend/plugins/advanced-excerpt/ "Advanced Excerpt")

 Order of thumbnail search